Complete and file the Order to Waive Fees (Form F85)

 - You'll receive a photocopy of the original once it's signed and entered as an order of the court.

-Once the order has been granted, completed, and signed by the judge/master, registry staff will enter the order and make a copy for you.
+Once the order has been granted, completed, and signed by the judge/associate judge, registry staff will enter the order and make a copy for you.
 Be sure to ask the clerk how long it usually takes to have the written order signed and entered and where you should go to pick up your copy.